CogalTek/Epitech42---ML/readme.md

 Deepa Krishnan
 Loshma Latha Babu

-## Licence
+## License
-Ce projet est développé dans le cadre académique de Jönköping University.
-Les données utilisées sont la propriété de leurs fournisseurs respectifs (ENTSO-E et SMHI).
+This project is developed in the academic framework of Jönköping University.
+The data used is the property of their respective providers (ENTSO-E and SMHI).